 We have detected that you are using Internet Explorer to visit this website.
 Internet Explorer is now being phased out by Microsoft.
 As a result, NHS Digital no longer supports any version of Internet Explorer for our web-based products, as it involves considerable extra effort and expense, which cannot be justified from public funds.
 Some features on this site will not work.
 You should use a modern browser such as Edge, Chrome, Firefox, or Safari.
 If you have difficulty installing or accessing a different browser, contact your IT support team.

-The Breast and Cosmetic Implant Registry was opened on 10 October 2016.
-This is expected to capture the details of all breast implant procedures completed in England by both the NHS and private providers.
+The Breast and Cosmetic Implant Registry (BCIR) was opened on 10 October 2016.
+It captures the details of all breast implant procedures completed in England, Scotland and Northern Ireland by both the NHS and private providers.

-The registry is designed to record the details of any individual, who has breast implant surgery for any reason, so that they can be traced in the event of a product recall or other safety concern relating to a specific type of implant.
-The registry will also allow the identification of possible trends and complications relating to specific implants.
+The registry records the details of any individual who has breast implant surgery, so they can be traced in the event of a product recall or other safety concern relating to a specific type of implant.
+It also allows the identification of possible trends and complications relating to specific implants.